 {Target species:}

 Reporting adverse events is important.
 It allows continuous safety monitoring of a product.
 If you notice any side effects, even those not already listed on this label, or you think that the medicine has not worked, please contact, in the first instance, your veterinarian.
-You can also report any adverse events to <the marketing authorisation holder<or the local representative of the marketing authorisation holder> using the contact details on this label, or via your national reporting system: {national system details}[listed in Appendix I*].
+You can also report any adverse events to the marketing authorisation holder<or its local representative> using the contact details on this label, or via your national reporting system: {national system details}[listed in Appendix I*].

 [*For the printed material, please refer to the guidance of the annotated QRD template.]